Mário Centeno: Minister of Finance

 Completely unknown to the public at the time he entered government as minister, Centeno had a reputation for economic liberalism in international academic circles because of his positions and research work in favour of greater labor market flexibility.
 However, during is tenure as Portuguese minister of finance (2015-2020), decades-long rigidity and inefficiency issues of the Portuguese labor market remained an unresolved problem hampering the Portuguese economy while the deepening of economic liberal policies in accordance with his positions and academic theories weren't put in place in a country persistently criticized by institutions and organizations like the OECD, the IMF and the European Union for its anti-market, labor movement-inspired labor laws and rules which promote overstaffing and the misallocation of factors of production in general.

 In early 2020, the Parliament of Portugal followed Centeno's proposal and approved the country's first budget with a surplus in almost half a century in spite of the number of civil servants has increased for a sixth straight year.
 But an increasing deterioration of public services including in health, education and transportation infrastructure due to a lack of funding and government spending was perceptible while the country continued to fall behind in purchasing power and productivity in the context of the European Union, a feature that was associated with the persistent misallocation of capital, labor and skills.
 During Centeno's tenure as minister a record high tax burden was reached in Portugal.

 By 2021, Portugal's GDP (PPP) was $36,381 per capita, according to OECD's report.
 It was the 4th lowest GDP per capita (PPP) of the eurozone out of 19 members, and the 8th lowest of the European Union out of 27 member-states, with several former economically disadvantaged Communist Bloc countries which in the meanwhile had become Eastern European member-states of the EU, nearly reaching or surpassing Portugal in terms of GDP (PPP) per capita around this date.

 In 2021, labour productivity was the fifth lowest among the 27 member-states of the European Union (EU) and was 35% lower than the EU average.
 By 2022, the Portuguese productivity of labour (PPP) had fallen to the fourth lowest position among the 27 member-states of the European Union with only Bulgaria and Greece being clearly inferior to Portugal in that parameter.

 Later career

-In June 2020, the Portuguese government nominated Centeno as the next governor of the Bank of Portugal, succeeding Carlos da Silva Costa.
+In June 2020, Prime Minister Costa's government nominated Centeno as the next governor of the Bank of Portugal, succeeding Carlos da Silva Costa.

+In January 2026, the government of Prime Minister Luís Montenegro submitted Centeno as a candidate to succeed Luis de Guindos in the position of Vice-President of the European Central Bank; following a vote within the Eurogroup, the role eventually went to Boris Vujčić instead.